naagaraa/naagaraa/README.md

 ## Introduction

 Hi everyone, you can call me Yuki or nagara I from indonesia, my background come from PHP but in univercity I learn more than one programming language.
 JAVA, BASH, C++, BASIC, PYTHON, JAVASCRIPT and another basic skill. but i choose php my journey. currenly I learn Javascript and NodeJS for better improve my skill and i interest in software engginner.
-I learn in everyday. and here my personal website [naagaraa.co.id](https://naagaraa.netlify.app/). sorry about my english to many type
+I learn in everyday. and here my personal website [naagaraa.co.id](https://naagaraa.netlify.app/). sorry about my english to many typo

 ## Boiler Template